dotnet/csharpstandard/standard/lexical-structure.md

 >
 > is not actually a single-line comment, since `//` has no special meaning within a delimited comment, and so `*/` does have its usual special meaning in that line.
 >
 > Likewise, the delimited comment starting before `D` ends before `E`.
-The reason is that `"D */ "` is not actually a string literal, since it appears inside a delimited comment.
+The reason is that `"D */ "` is not actually a string literal, since the initial double quote character appears inside a delimited comment.
 >
 > A useful consequence of `/*` and `*/` having no special meaning within a single-line comment is that a block of source code lines can be commented out by putting `//` at the beginning of each line.
-In general it does not work to put `/*` before those lines and `*/` after them, as this does not properly encapsulate delimited comments in the block, and in general may completely change the structure of such delimited comments.
+In general, it does not work to put `/*` before those lines and `*/` after them, as this does not properly encapsulate delimited comments in the block, and in general may completely change the structure of such delimited comments.
 >
 > Example code:
 >